 FAQs

 No anaesthetic is used so the baby has maximum use of the tongue immediately afterwards to feed.
 The first feed settles bleeding.
-Fortunately, there are few nerve endings under the tongue, so it’s not thought to be very painful for the baby, maybe like a scratch.
+Fortunately, there are few nerve endings under the tongue, so its not thought to be very painful for the baby, maybe like a scratch.
 Babies generally seem to settle as soon as they feed.
-Babies over eight weeks old might need a dose of Calpol sometime after.
+Babies over eight weeks of age may benefit from a dose of Calpol/liquid Paracetamol given one hour before my visit or later after the procedure.

 The wound can ooze blood for longer so a piece of gauze may need to be pressed on the wound.
 Much nicer to have a feed, which is why your baby should be hungry before the exam/procedure.